Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 : Community-made index; slow.
 Results are awful/irrelevant, but can be useful for intranet or custom search.

 Scopia
-: only seems to be available via the [MetaGer](https://metager.org) metasearch engine after turning off Bing and news results.
+: Only seems to be available via the [MetaGer](https://metager.org) metasearch engine after turning off Bing and news results.
 Tiny index, very low-quality.
+As of <time>2024-09-10</time>, [MetaGer is paid-only after losing its advertising contract with Yahoo](https://suma-ev.de/en/eine-aera-geht-zu-ende/).

 [Artado Search](https://www.artadosearch.com/)
 : Primarily Turkish, but it also seems to support English results.
 Like Plumb, it uses client-side JS to fetch results from existing engines (Google, Bing, Yahoo, Petal, and others); like MetaGer, it has an option to use its own independent index.
 Results from its index are almost always empty.
 Very simple queries ("twitter", "wikipedia", "reddit") give some answers.
 Supports site submission and crowdsourced instant answers.